-A civil compromise (“CC”), under California law, is when a judge dismisses a criminal charge against a defendant after he compensates the victim for any damages his crime caused.
+A civil compromise is where a court dismisses a criminal charge because the defendant compensates the victim for any losses or damages caused by the crime.

 - Jose beats a vandalism charge, filed under PC 594 after he keyed Sarah's car, by paying her $500 for the damages he caused to her auto.